 If you wish to use your existing cold tap, you will need to consider fitting a direct flow undersink filter which have higher flow rates.
 Certain under-counter filters provide this option including the Osmio EZFIT100, EZFIT200 & EZFIT300 (inc.fluoride) models which have 15mm push fit connections for easy installation onto the exisiting pipework.

-We have a good selection of under-counter single and multiple cartridge water purifiers from the simple but effective entry level Osmio Standard 3 Way Tap filter Kit at only £29.95, through twin cartridge systems such as the Doulton Duo with fluoride removal, at £109.95, to the Pure-Pro range- RS 2000, RS3000, & RS4000 (with alkaline filter).
+We have a good selection of under-counter single and multiple cartridge water purifiers from the simple but effective entry level Osmio Standard 3 Way Tap filter Kit at only £29.95, through twin cartridge systems such as the INDRAPRO 300 with fluoride reduction at £147 , to the Pure-Pro range- RS 2000, RS3000, & RS4000 (with alkaline filter).
 These systems are supplied with a dedicated single dispenser filter tap.

 2/ Shower Filters